splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

     - ['IF-MIB', 'ifOperStatus']
 ```

-In the following example, no additional configuring will be done.
+In the following example, no additional enrichment will be done.
 The events in event index `index=netops` of Splunk would look like:

 ```
 { [-]